-Praxis gathers an active community of senior and young researchers working in the manifold fields of practical philosophy in the continental tradition.
-This rich environment of philosophical approaches is deemed to be crucial to promote a better understanding of the close link between practical and theoretical philosophical problems and topics, and to create bridges between the study of the history of philosophy and the reflection on contemporary issues of a philosophical nature.
+Praxis gathers an active community of senior and young researchers working in the manifold fields of practical and social philosophy in the continental post-Kantian critical tradition.
+This rich environment of philosophical approaches is deemed to be crucial to promote a better understanding of the close link between practical, evaluative and theoretical philosophical problems and topics, and to create bridges between the study of the history of philosophy and the reflection on contemporary issues of a philosophical nature.

 The three intertwined axes of research in Praxis are Politics, Aesthetics and Culture.
 By focusing on the ethico-political, experiential and socio-cultural dimensions of human practical life, Praxis fosters research in the following domains:

 (1) The origin, meaning and relevance of values in Modern Thought, the conceptual frame of axiology in Contemporary Philosophy, and the reflection on moral and ethical issues in the societal experience.

 (2) The philosophical assessment of political phenomena in its historical sides, namely social contract theory, the rise of democracy, the idea of the modern State, ideological and political frameworks such as communism, liberalism and federalism; its conceptual meanings, among them, ideas of justice and the good in society, the nature of political interaction, theories of subjectivation, gender and feminism, biopolitics, decolonial reason and critical theory of society; and its legal concerns, such as questions regarding the validity of legal systems, the nature of norms, and the relationship between morality, law and obligation.